lmondada/dphil-thesis/content/04_matching/02_treereduc.md

 is obtained.
 The following result shows that a spanning tree reduction using operation splitting is always possible.
-We say a graph $G$ is tree-like if there are no cycles in the underlying undirected graph $G_U$ of $G$.
+We say a graph $G$ is tree-like if it is connected and there are no cycles in the underlying undirected graph $G_U$ of $G$.
 {{< proposition title="Spanning tree reduction" number="4.3" >}}
-A tree-like graph $G_T$ can always be obtained from any graph $G$ by successively applying operation splittings.
+A tree-like graph $G_T$ can always be obtained from any connected graph $G$ by successively applying operation splittings.
 {{< /proposition >}}